 Volunteer in Nicaragua

-ELI partners with organizations in Granada to offer volunteer opportunities that benefit the locals while giving participants a unique cultural learning experience.
-Volunteers should have a high intermediate to advanced level of Spanish proficiency.
-ELI can set up Spanish classes in conjunction with a project.
-Volunteers can work with at-risk youth, teach, help with community development projects, or work with environmental projects.
+Volunteers live in the beautiful colonial city of Granada as they participate in programs that benefit the locals while giving them a unique cultural experience.
+Volunteers can work with at-risk youth, teach, community development projects, or environmental projects.

 Contact: firstname.lastname@example.org, www.eliabroad.org